stevetarver/neo4j-play/README.md

 Before adding data, we need to setup constraints to prevent creating duplicate nodes - we want each node to represent exactly one item ITRW.

-Notes:
+**Notes**:

 * CREATEs will throw errors if the node, edge already exists, so we must write more resilient CREATE statements.
 * No unique constraints on relationships - always use MERGE to create a relationship

 ```
-# Each node instance is unique, as identified by its id
+// Each node instance is unique, as identified by its id
+// Creates an index on id
 CREATE CONSTRAINT ON (d:Directory)      ASSERT d.id IS UNIQUE;
 CREATE CONSTRAINT ON (f:File)           ASSERT f.id IS UNIQUE;
 CREATE CONSTRAINT ON (c:Classification) ASSERT c.id IS UNIQUE;

+// Remove these constraints
+DROP CONSTRAINT ON (d:Directory)      ASSERT d.id IS UNIQUE;
+DROP CONSTRAINT ON (f:File)           ASSERT f.id IS UNIQUE;
+DROP CONSTRAINT ON (c:Classification) ASSERT c.id IS UNIQUE;
 ```

 **NOTE**: Node key and property constraints available only in enterprise edition (e.g. throw error when creating a node without an id)